SebastianCharmot/Genetic-Algorithm-Image-Recreation/README.md

 In an attempt to quantify how human eyes detect differences in color, scientists devised the [Delta_E](http://zschuessler.github.io/DeltaE/learn/) metric.

+#### Delta E

-2. Delta_E: A more robust measurement of color difference true to the human eye.
-To use the Delta_E fitness function:
+Delta_E is a more robust measurement of color difference true to the human eye.
+It was developed by the International Commission on Illumination and is considered the standard color difference measurement tool.
+To use the Delta_E fitness function, we simply leverage the colour library in the following manner:

 ```
 def get_fitness(self, target):